 Any student who is not making satisfactory academic progress at the completion of any one semester is subject to academic probation, and remains on academic probation as long as the cumulative grade point average is less than 1.75 for freshmen and sophomores and 2.00 for juniors and seniors.

 Juniors and seniors should maintain a cumulative GPA of 2.00 at the end of each semester.
 Failure to make satisfactory academic progress (being on continuous probation) for two consecutive semesters will result in academic suspension for one semester, and the student loses financial aid.
-Before financial aid can be reinstated, the student must enroll and earn at least 6 semester hours at our expense until the grade point average has been raised to the required semester standards.

 Acceptance of Transfer Credits